developer-portal/website/README.md

-# website
+# Website for Fedora Developer Portal
-Jekyll templates, html and css files for the website.
+Contains Jekyll templates, html and css files for the website.